 Everyone knows that video content is the most engaging by far on websites and social media.
-That goes double in times like these, when branch access is restricted, and people are depending heavily on online access.
+That goes double when branch access is restricted, and people are depending heavily on online access.

 Of course, credit union products and services are a little abstract, so it can be hard to figure what’s interesting and engaging.
 Here are ten ideas to help you quickly create interesting online video content.

 It’s OK to be human.
 Most people are.

 Before we get started, let’s make one thing clear: the great thing about internet video is that it doesn’t have to be perfect.

 Online video is about connecting humans to other humans (or funny cats).
 As long as it’s authentic and interesting, no one will actually care too much about flubs or sound quality.
 Quality does matter, but not much.
 It’s far more important to get started than it is to be perfect.
 You’ll learn along the way.

 It’s also really important to remember that you’re not making commercials, you’re creating connections.
 Lay off the selling, and focus on what people are interested in; other people, emotions, interesting tech, learning how to make life easier and better, and interesting experiences.
 And cats.

 #1: Interesting Interviews

 I can guarantee there are lots of interesting people with interesting stories in your Board, employees, and membership.
 Set up a recorded online/zoom meeting with your CEO or Board members, committee chairs, etc. People want to know who’s leading their CU.